 Hoxmeier agrees.
 In the past, she says grads needed a great resume to land the job they wanted but now recruiters often turn to LinkedIn to find candidates.
 “Your gift of a professionally written LinkedIn resume could give that new grad a leg up on his or her career.”
 She suggests “sites like LinkedIn Profile Services and LinkedIn Makeover [that] employ professional resume writers to create stand out profiles that will attract recruiters.”

-If your grad would love a new or used car, get a great deal through the NEA Auto Buying Program, where NEA members can save an average of $3,125 off MSRP.
+If your grad would love a new or used car, get a great deal through the NEA Auto Buying Program, where NEA members can save on both new and used vehicles.

 For anything this big, always talk to the recipient before you buy, advises Sewell.
 Make sure it’s what they want and talk about how they’ll manage the costs of ownership.
 For example, will they be able to pay the car’s insurance, gas and maintenance costs?